 Electives are an integral part of the academic experience at the School of Dental Medicine.
 The electives program for predoctoral students provides a broad range of opportunities including funded summer research projects and internal and external experiences in all of the clinical specialties.
 Elective experiences include activities such as rotations at the School of Dental Medicine or at external sites, and public service experiences at locations in the inner city and in Third World countries.

 The Office of Dental Academic Affairs maintains a file of available electives.
 The Senior Associate Dean of Education and Patient Care oversees this program and evaluates all requests for elective experiences and helps tailor them to the needs of the individual student.

 To facilitate the application process, the UConn School of Dental Medicine participates in the Associated American Dental Schools Application Service (AADSAS).
 AADSAS transmits to a dental school the biographical and academic data required by admissions committees, thereby relieving the applicant of the need to complete multiple, repetitious individual applications.
 It is advantageous to start the application process as early as possible.
 More information may be obtained from AADSAS.

-Applications may be initiated as early as June of the year prior to intended registration, but no later than December 1 of the intended registration year.
-It is permitted to apply prior to the completion of prerequisite course work and the Dental Admission Test (DAT).
+Applications may initiated as early as May of the year prior to intended registration, but no later than December 1.
+It is permitted to apply prior to the completion of prerequisite coursework and the Dental Admission Test (DAT).